LuuViKhanh/AWS-internship-report/content/1-Worklog/1.10-Week10/_index.md

   * Added maven-shade-plugin to Maven configuration
   * Added AWS Lambda core and event dependencies
   * Successfully resolved the error and Lambda runs stably
-  * Mastered how to package Java applications for AWS Lambda
+  * Learned how to package Java applications for AWS Lambda

 * **Attended event and learned:**
   * Attended AWS Cloud Mastery Series #1 event